 Troop meetings are held on every other Tuesdays, from 7:13 to 8:30 p.m. at St. Peter’s Episcopal Church between 14th & 15th Streets in Del Mar.
 Patrol leader meetings usually occur prior to the troop meeting from 6:40-7:13pm.
 Please arrive on time with Uniform shirt tucked in and cell phones off.

-Troop 713 is a boy led troop.
-The Senior Patrol Leader and his Patrol Leaders Council set the events calendar for the year, plan the troop meetings, and run all of the events.
-Adults are present for health and safety concerns, to assist the boys in developing their leadership skills, and to perform duties that require an adult in order to accomplish the task for legal or contractual reasons.
-The boys occasionally stumble, but scouting is a a safe environment to learn from our mistakes.
+Troop 713 is a scout led troop.
+The Senior Patrol Leader and their Patrol Leaders Council set the events calendar for the year, plan the troop meetings, and run all of the events.
+Adults are present for health and safety concerns, to assist the scouts in developing their leadership skills, and to perform duties that require an adult in order to accomplish the task for legal or contractual reasons.
+The scouts occasionally stumble, but scouting is a a safe environment to learn from our mistakes.